peteroupc/html3dutil/tutorials/matrixdetails.md

 transform 4-element vectors.
 A 4-element vector has four components:
-X, Y, Z, and W. If a 4-element vector represents a 3D point, these components are the point's _homogeneous coordinates_ (unless the vector's _w_ is 0).
+X, Y, Z, and W. If a 4-element vector represents a 3D point, these components are the point's _homogeneous coordinates_ (unless the vector's W is 0).
 To convert these coordinates back to 3D, divide X, Y, and Z by W.  This is usually only required, however, if the matrix describes a perspective projection (see
 ["Other Transformations"](#Other_Transformations)).